 Today the Center is an acclaimed outdoor laboratory attracting scientists from throughout the country and around the globe.
 As pressures on the lands and waters of the Colorado Plateau mount, the Center is helping to bridge the gap between science and land use, and providing new ideas to help people make responsible decisions for our arid lands.

-The Center is housed at The Nature Conservancy's Dugout Ranch -- a gateway to the Canyonlands National Park, 20 miles northwest of Monticello.
-Spanning 5,207 private acres, with an additional 335,030 acres of adjacent public lands, the Center's study area is comprised of lands owned by the Conservancy, as well as lands managed by the USDA Forest Service, Bureau of Land Management and National Park Service.
+The Center is housed at The Nature Conservancy's Dugout Ranch—a gateway to the Canyonlands National Park, 20 miles northwest of Monticello.
+Spanning 5,207 private acres, with an additional 335,030 acres of adjacent public lands, the Center's study area is comprised of lands owned by TNC, as well as lands managed by the USDA Forest Service, Bureau of Land Management and National Park Service.
 As such, scientists can study wide gradients of elevation, ecology and land-use histories, making the Center an ideal location for research on the effects of climate on ecosystem processes and community dynamics.
 The Center is also situated along the boundary of the Southwestern monsoon climate zone, making it particularly sensitive to climatic variation.

 As part of The Nature Conservancy’s strategies to reduce its footprint, we’ve initiated a solar program that aims to offset 100 percent of the energy use at our six main facilities, including our main office in Moab and facilities at the Canyonlands Research Center (CRC).
 Through a grant generously provided by the John B. and Geraldine W. Goddard Family Foundation, we’ve installed roof-mounted solar panels and ground-mount arrays on all buildings at the CRC.